tobidae/bank-me/README.md

 2. [Google Cloud Project](https://console.cloud.google.com/) for service account
 3. [Google Sheet](https://sheets.google.com)
 4. [Firebase](https://firebase.com)
-5. Service host like Heroku, Digital Cloud, e.t.c
+5. Service host like Heroku

 ## Configuration
 For this project to work in its entirety, you need a plaid account which is free and a service account from Google Cloud to create a headless user that can access your Google Sheet.